magomimmo/modern-cljs/doc/second-edition/tutorial-06.md

 ;; (set! (.-onload js/window) init)
 ```

-And here is the related fragment of `shopping.cljs`
+And here is the related fragment of `shopping.cljs`:

 ```clj
 ;; the rest as before